-When Mary Jane was cut from The Amazing Spider-Man 2, most assumed it was because the concrete plans for a third and fourth film meant there was no need to pack another character into film number two.
-But if Andrew Garfield has any say, the move may actually be due to the fact that Shailene Woodley is female, and this version of Spider-Man's saga calls for a more masculine MJ.
+When Mary Jane was cut from The Amazing Spider-Man 2, most assumed it was because the concrete plans for a third and fourth film meant there is no need to pack another character into film number two.
+But if Andrew Garfield has any say, the move may actually be due to the fact that Shailene Woodley is female, and this version of Spider-Man‘s saga calls for a more masculine MJ.

 When talking to EW, Garfield brought up the fact that Spider-Man’s sexuality is something that could be open to interpretation and explored.
 He said he discussed the issue recently with producer Matt Tolmach.